JS-1701/My-README-Generator/README.md

 Contact
 For questions or support, please contact:

-Your Name: your.email@example.com
+Your Name: first.it.giveth13@gmail.com
-GitHub: yourusername
+GitHub: JS-1701
 Acknowledgments
 Thanks to all contributors and users for their support and feedback.
 Inspiration drawn from various open-source documentation tools.